ussserrr/stm32pio/examples/cli/README.md

 # Command line interface usage

-1. Run the CubeMX, choose an MCU/board, make all desired tweaks
+1. Run the CubeMX, choose an MCU/board, make all desired tweaks.
 2. Select the `Project Manager -> Project` tab, specify a "Project Name", choose "Other Toolchains (GPDSC)".
-In the `Code Generator` tab check "Copy only the necessary library files" and "Generate periphery initialization as a pair of '.c/.h' files per peripheral" options
+In the `Code Generator` tab check "Copy only the necessary library files" and "Generate periphery initialization as a pair of '.c/.h' files per peripheral" options.

 ![Code Generator tab](/examples/cli/tab_CodeGenerator.png)

 3. Back in the first tab (Project) copy the "Toolchain Folder Location" string.
-Save the project
+Save the project.

 ![Project tab](/examples/cli/tab_Project.png)